 Since then the celebrations have continued to grow into a truly worldwide event.
 Countries including Australia, New Zealand, Brazil, Argentina, Peru, Mexico, France, United Kingdom, Portugal, Spain, Norway, Israel, Japan, South Korea and coastal communities all over United States have participated in celebrations.

-Where can I celebrate International Surfing Day?
+4. Where can I celebrate International Surfing Day?

-How can I celebrate International Surfing Day?
+5. How can I celebrate International Surfing Day?

-If you can’t get to the beach this year try tarp surfing.
+If you can’t get to the beach try tarp surfing.
 Grab a tarp, grab your skateboard and a friend and get shacked on land!
 Use the hashtag #InternationalSurfingDay and tag @Surfrider on your social posts for the chance to be highlighted.

-Well guys, I hope this post answered some questions and about ‘International Surfing Day, 2020’.
+Well guys, I hope this post answered some questions and about ‘International Surfing Day, 2024’.

 Next read: ‘How To Read a Surf Report’